-Segmentation of the smoothed path into lingering episodes and progression segments was done using the EM algorithm as in previous studies (Drai et al, 2000; Kafkafi et al, 2001) except for one important difference: the segmentation was always done into two components - lingering and progression - and we did not use the further division of progression into slow and fast movement ("2nd an 3rd gears").
-The reason is that this sub-division is often not clear in mice, while the division into lingering and progression is very general.
-Most mice displayed a clearly bi-modal distribution of segment maximal speeds, with the threshold between the lingering and progression typically at values of 10 to 20 cm/s.
-As with the smoothing algorithms, the segmentation using the EM algorithm is currently implemented in a stand-alone program, which is available from the authors with or independently of the whole SEE package.
+Segmentation of the smoothed path into lingering episodes and progression segments was done with the expectation maximization (EM) algorithm, as in previous studies (Drai et al., 2000; Kafkafi et al., 2001), except for one important difference: The segmentation was always done into two components-lingering and progression-and we did not use the further division of progression into slow and fast movement (e.g., "second and third gears").
+The reason is that this subdivision is often not clear in mice, whereas the division into lingering and progression is very general.
+Most mice displayed a clearly bimodal distribution of segment maximal speeds, with the threshold between the lingering and progression typically at values of 10 to 20 cm/s.
+As with the smoothing algorithms, the segmentation using the EM algorithm is currently implemented in a stand-alone program, which is available from us with or independently of the whole SEE package.

-Visualization, analysis and calculation of behavioral measures were done with SEE (Drai and Golani, 2001), and with the assistance of two extension programs, the "SEE Experiment Explorer" and "SEE Endpoint Manager" (Kafkafi, submitted).
-The first was designed to assist with SEE querying any desired subsection of a database including many experiments, while the second standardizes SEE calculation of endpoints and the development of new endpoints.
-These programs are not necessary for the analysis but they make it much more efficient and user-friendly.
-Both are also available from the authors.
-17 behavioral measures ("endpoints") were used in this study, and are listed in tables 2 and 3.
-In the approach suggested in this study the algorithms of these endpoints are not merely methods, but constitute an important result of the study.
-The algorithm for generating each endpoint is therefore reported in section 5, with its rationale and its success with reliably differentiating the locomotor behavior of B6 and D2.
+Visualization, analysis, and calculation of behavioral measures were done with SEE (Drai & Golani, 2001) and with the assistance of two extension programs, the SEE Experiment Explorer and SEE Endpoint Manager (Kafkafi, in press).
+The first was designed to assist with SEE querying any desired subsection of a database that includes many experiments, whereas the second standardizes SEE calculation of endpoints and the development of new endpoints.
+These programs are not necessary for the analysis, but they make it much more efficient and user friendly.
+Both are also available from us.
+Seventeen behavioral measures (i.e., endpoints) were used in this study and are listed in Tables 2 and 3.
+In the approach suggested in this study, the algorithms of these endpoints are not merely methods but constitute an important result of the study.
+The algorithm for generating each endpoint is therefore reported in the Comparison With a Photobeam Test section, with its rationale and its success with reliably differentiating the locomotor behavior of B6 and D2.